vidath007/text-editor/README.md

 # text-editor
-A text ediotr from the scratch
+A text ediotr created by vidath